 When CD came onto the market in 1982 it made digital audio go stratospheric.
+Now a question that could be posed is when will CD die?
 What you could get per pound or dollar out of the CD player relegated vinyl from your favourite steak restaurant to McDonalds.
 That’s a large reason why we had an incline in CD sales right up until around 2000.
 All those stores that have come and gone – in the UK we had Our Price, MVC, Virgin Megastores.
 Then the internet came along.
 Oh dear….

 Everyone knows the story since.
 Piracy eating into sales, YouTube music videos where people don’t even bother to buy music anymore.
 The rise of internet streaming but streaming services not making any money.
 A fractured market with the formats of consuming audio.
 Using the restaurant analogy, just like the choice of Nando’s, Wagamama, etc etc. The list is endless but not really knowing if you are on foot or horseback.
 Rant, rant, rant, rant, rant…… Yes 5 rants, and I say that slightly tongue in cheek because let’s be honest, we will get our music somehow.
 Music is the winner and less so, the format.
 How we get it determines what conduit for playing it, sits in our HiFi.